-Stage Descript Description Stage 6: Complete the upgrade During Stage 6, you confirm that the new nodes are set up correand set up Storage Encryption or NetApp Volume Encryption if to new nodes are encryption-enabled.
-You should also decommiss old nodes and resume SnapMirror operations. i The storage virtual machine (SVM) disaster recovery updates will not be interrupted as per the schedules assigned.
-No changes occur in aggregate ownership.
+Stage Descript Description Stage 6: Complete the upgrade and set u During Stage 6, you confirm that the new nodes are set up correctly and set up Storage Encryption or NetApp Volume Encryption if the new nodes are encryption-enabled.
+You should also decommission the old nodes and resume SnapMirror operations. i The storage virtual machine (SVM) disaster recovery updates will not be interrupted as per the schedules assigned.
+No chang No changes occur in aggregate ownership.